-The Askaryan Radio Array (ARA) is a radio detector array, currently under development at the South Pole, designed for the detection of ultra-high-energy cosmic neutrinos using the emission of radio waves produced by their interaction with Antarctic ice.
+The Askaryan Radio Array (ARA) is a radio detector array operating at the South Pole, designed for the detection of ultra-high-energy cosmic neutrinos using the emission of radio pulses produced by interactions in the Antarctic ice.
+This instrument is an R&D device geared toward an IceCube-Gen2 radio detector.
 The goal is to detect the cosmogenic neutrino flux at energies above 1017 eV.
-Plans are underway for further construction at the South Pole during the 2017-18 season.

 Detection of ultra-high-energy cosmic neutrinos

 ARA collaborators at UW–Madison are primarily responsible for the integration, testing, drilling, and installation of the ARA instrumentation at the South Pole.

 The scientific team is working on detector simulations, including neutrino interaction and photon propagation, data analysis, software development, event reconstruction tools, triggering studies, and detector operations.

 Select PublicationsPerformance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos (Journal Article) Phys.
 Rev. D93 (2016) 8, 082003; e-print archive arXiv: 1507.08991[astro-ph.HE]

 First Constraints on the Ultra-High Energy Neutrino Flux from a Prototype Station of the Askaryan Radio Array (Journal Article) e-print: arXiv:1404.5285v2 [astro-ph.HE]

 Design and Initial Performance of the Askaryan Radio Array Protoype EeV Neutrino Detector at the South Pole (Journal Article) Astropart.
 Phys.
 35 (2012) 457-477; e-print: arXiv:1105.2854 [astro-ph.IM]